 If you want to visit the North Rim, consider adding Bryce Canyon and Zion National Park just across the border into Utah to your itinerary.
 Likewise, Page, Arizona is not too far away from the North Rim.
 You could plan a trip here to see Horseshoe Bend and Lake Powell before/after your visit to the Grand Canyon.

 Overall, we loved the Grand Canyon North Rim because of its secludedness.
 It seems to offer more of an adventure and the chance to see parts of the Grand Canyon that few get to see.
 We also would’ve loved to have spent more time hiking as there seem to be more trails available at the North Rim vs the South Rim.

 So now it’s time for the breakdown of the South Rim of the Grand Canyon.
 The South Rim is no doubt the most popular destination to see the Grand Canyon in all its glory.
 For one, you get massive panoramic views from the viewpoints at the South Rim.
 And two, the South Rim is more convenient to get to and has more amenities (Grand Canyon Village) that can handle a larger influx of visitors.

 The viewpoints at the South Rim certainly satisfy that “wow” factor.
-It’s easy to see why the Grand Canyon is such a mesmerizing, sacred place not only for the Native tribes but to all of us.
+It’s easy to see why the Grand Canyon is such a mesmerizing, sacred place not only for the Native tribes but for all of us.
 It is humbling to see the natural beauty of the world in person right there in front of you.